-SPARQL queries can express more complex conditions using a combination of triple-patterns.
-In this kind of queries, the triple-patterns are usually combined using {\em join variables}, that is, elements of different triple-patterns that must take the same value.
-For instance, the simple join operation $(s_1,p_1,?x) \bowtie (s_2, p_2, ?x)$ asks for all the objects that are associated by the property $p_1$ of $s_1$ and the property $p_2$ of $s_2$.
+SPARQL queries can express more complex conditions using a combination of triple patterns.
+In this kind of queries, the triple patterns are usually combined using {\em join variables}, that is, elements of different triple patterns that must take the same value.
+For instance, the simple join operation $(s_1,p_1,?x) \bowtie (s_2, p_2, ?x)$ (where $?x$ is the join variable) asks for all the objects that are associated to $s_1$ by property $p_1$ and to $s_2$ by property $p_2$.
 For instance, to know the names of the movies where both {\em L. DiCaprio} and {\em J. Gordon} appeared in, we could ask for $(\mathit{L.~ DiCaprio}, \mathit{appears~in}, ?x) \bowtie (\mathit{J.~Gordon}, \mathit{appears~in}, ?x)$, and it would return the movie {\em Inception}, as highlighted in Figure~\ref{fig:rdf}.